 Our Compensation Committee is very active and consists entirely of independent directors.
 The Committee is solely responsible for maintaining an executive compensation program designed to attract, motivate and retain the most highly qualified and experienced leadership for the Company while also aligning management's interests with those of the Company's stockholders.
 The Compensation Committee held six meetings during the course of the last year, and undertook an in-depth review and analysis of total direct compensation at the executive level to ensure that it is structured to satisfy the objectives of the Company's executive compensation program.
 The Board believes the Compensation Committee provides effective, thorough, and independent oversight of the Company's executive compensation, and that such oversight has resulted in a compensation program that is performance-driven and internally equitable.
-As disclosed in more detail under the caption "Compensation for its Named Executive Officers at substantially below the median for the Company's industry peer group and other large companies, with the idea that the Company's executives will have the opportunity to earn market level compensation through short- and long-term incentive programs that pay when performance objectives are met.
+As disclosed in more detail under the caption "Compensation Discussion and Analysis" beginning at page [] of this proxy statement, the Compensation Committee intentionally targets base compensation for its Named Executive Officers at substantially below the median for the Company's industry peer group and other large companies, with the idea that the Company's executives will have the opportunity to earn market level compensation through short- and long-term incentive programs that pay when performance objectives are met.
 Moreover, the Committee's deliberate consideration of the importance of internal equity has resulted in a current level of Chief Executive Officer total direct compensation that is two times that of the next level, the Executive Vice President level.